TheKompot/Eigenfaces/README.md

 ![Gaussian Mixture Cluster](https://user-images.githubusercontent.com/93282067/213714912-aae55dd6-f350-4141-8ca4-755ce7e6eecc.png)

+Both methods were adequate at producing reasonable clusters.

-## Results
+#### Results and observations
-There were several, perhaps unwanted features, namely lightning (too dark/too light), glasses, and rotation of the face.
+There were several, perhaps unwanted features, namely lightning (too dark/too light), glasses, and rotation of the face that affected the result clustering.
-Faces that were rotated about three quarters to either left or right were often clustered together, even though they did not look very similar to each other.
-However, this did not occur very often, so even though the algorithms sometimes clustered based on these features, we still received satisfactory results.
+Faces that were rotated about three quarters to either left or right were often grouped together, even though they did not look very similar to each other.
+This, however, did not occur very often, so even though the algorithms sometimes clustered based on these features, we still received satisfactory results.
 There were not any groups that were clustered based solely on their rotation of face.
 Same goes with glasses and lightning.

-Both methods were adequate at producing reasonable clusters.